oeo/netcat-chat/readme.md

 ## how it works

-netcat-chat is a multi-user chat server that allows users to connect using netcat, a common networking utility. the server handles multiple connections simultaneously and provides a simple interface for chatting and performing basic commands.
+netcat-chat is a multi-user chat server that allows users to connect using netcat or telnet, common networking utilities. the server handles multiple connections simultaneously and provides a simple interface for chatting and performing basic commands.

 ### features:

-- connect using netcat
+- connect using netcat or telnet
 - colorful output (gray for system messages, pink for user's own messages)
 - simple commands for changing nicknames, listing users, and disconnecting
 - broadcasts user join/leave messages